 Introduction to the Workers Compensation Law

 Gilbert, Blaszcyk & Milburn provides excellent service when it comes to workers' compensation cases.
 Each compensation case is different and comes with its own set of circumstances and obstacles, meaning there are different workers' compensation eligibility requirements.
 It is important to know the ins and outs of these laws and be properly represented by lawyers you could trust.
 Due to our years of experience in the field, we have become a reliable name across New York and Long Island.
 A quick phone call and you will receive a free consultation about how we can help your case.
-If you need representation from a lawyer, we can discuss that as well.
+If you need representation from a workers compensation lawyer, we can discuss that as well.
 We will help you better understand exactly what Workers' Compensation is and how its effects on your job.

 What Type of Insurance is Workers' Compensation?